microspectrometer/dev-kit-2020/firmware/README-firmware.md

 $ doxygen Doxyfile
 ```

-## Two versions of the documentation
+## Top-level and firmware-level versions of the documentation

 I created the top-level `./doxygen` to get a top-level version of
 the documentation that excluded details in the `firmware`